-Mary Ann Esposito is the creator and host of the PBS series, Ciao Italia, seen nationally and internationally.
-This year the series celebrates its 24th year, making it the longest running cooking series in America.
+As the creator and host of the nationally televised PBS series, Ciao Italia with Mary Ann Esposito™, she has brought those values to millions of Americans.
+This year, the series celebrates its milestone 27th season, making it the longest running cooking series in television history.